How project type affects reports

 The uninvoiced amount

-- For Fixed Fee projects, the uninvoiced amount is based on your project’s fixed fee, not hourly rates.
+- For Fixed Fee projects, the uninvoiced amount is based on your project’s fixed fee, not billable rates.
 For example, if your fixed fee was $1,000, and you’ve already invoiced $400, your uninvoiced amount will be $600.